ChrisYoxall/go.learning/readme.md

 - To use code in a package include it via the import keyword.
 - Types, functions & variables in a package are available to other packages if they start with a capital letter.
 - Standard library packages installed with go are at https://pkg.go.dev/std.
-- I think modues changed how packages work, and am not sure you can reference other user packages without using a module now.
+- The introduction of modules changed how packages work.
+I don't think you can reference other user packages without using a module now.
 Use to have to use $GOPATH prior to modules.

 ## Modules

 - Are Go's Dependency management system.
-- Consist of one or more packages with with a 'go.mod' file at its root.
+- Consist of one or more packages with a 'go.mod' file at its root.
 - Create go.mod file by something like 'go mod init example/cards'.
 - The module path acts as a canonical identifier for a module.
 - When referencing packages in the same module the import statement is 'import {module path}/{path to the package relative to your go.mod file}'